fhamm/CI-LBP/README.md

 First, check if you have *G++*, *OpenCV* and *Make* installed in your machine.

 Then, to install the program, just clone this repository and run `make`.
-It will compile everything and produce an executable file.
+It will compile everything and produce an executable file named `CiLBP`.

 ## Usage